iansteyn/cosc-341-project/git_tips.md

-## Git Tips
+# Git Tips
-The general flow of development with Git, wh
+_From @iansteyn_

-These are some common terminal commands used when you are developing with Git.
+These are some common terminal commands I use when developing with Git.
+Make sure your current working directory is your local repository folder, or somewhere inside it.
+This should be true by default if you open a terminal inside an editor like VS Code or Android Studio, where the project is already open.
-- For all this stuff, you have to be in the folder of your repo

 ### Getting stuff from remote repo
 - `git clone <clone-url>` - Create a local version of a remote repo